panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 Finally, `<UserInfo />` becomes the consumer of the context.
 It does so by using the built-in `useContext(UserContext)` hook being called with the context as an argument.

 Note that when changing the context value, then all of its consumers are being notified and re-rendered.

-## 3. Conclusion
+## 4. Conclusion

 The context in React is a concept that let's you supply child components with data, no matter how deep they are in the components tree.

 Using the context requires 3 actors: the context, the context provider and the context consumer.

-Since applying the context inside of your application increases the level of complexity, you should be careful when deciding about the use of the contex.t
+*What use cases of React context do you know?*